VISCO: Benchmarking Fine-Grained Critique and Correction Towards Self-Improvement in Visual Reasoning: Experiments

 \subsection{Experimental Settings}

-We evaluate 17 open-source general-purpose LVLMs from 7 families, including DeepSeek-VL \citep{deepseekvl}, LLaVA \citep{llava}, InternVL \citep{internvl}, Qwen-VL \citep{qwen2vl}, Molmo \citep{molmo}, NVLM \citep{nvlm}, and Llama-3.2.
+We evaluate 18 open-source general-purpose LVLMs including LLaVA \citep{llava} and Llama-3.2, and three leading proprietary LVLMs including GPT-4o, Claude-3.5-Sonnet, and Gemini-Pro.
 We further evaluate two open LVLMs trained to provide critique, Prometheus-Vision \citep{prometheus} and LLaVA-Critic \citep{llavacritic}.
-For proprietary LVLMs, we evaluate three leading LVLMs, GPT-4o, Claude-3.5-Sonnet, and Gemini-Pro.
-As in Section \ref{sec:task_formulation}, we use \ourscore{} to evaluate critique and correction gain to evaluate correction.
-When measuring explanation-level critique F1, GPT-4o is adopted for LLM-assisted evaluation.
+As in Section \ref{sec:task_formulation}, we use \ourscore{} to evaluate critique and correction gain to evaluate correction, adopting GPT-4o for LLM-assisted evaluation.
 For the critique task, we further establish a human baseline performed by trained expert annotators.
 For the correction task, we evaluate two settings, correction based on human-annotated ground truth critique and correction based on self-generated critique to simulate the self-improvement setting.
-More details about the experimental settings are in Appendix \ref{sec:exp_details}.
+More experimental details are in Appendix \ref{sec:exp_details}.